lakshyarawat1/webcraft_pro/README.md

 # Webcraft-Pro

-Welcome to Webcraft-Pro, a comprehensive SaaS website builder, project management tool, and dashboard platform built using modern technologies like Next.js 14, Bun, Stripe Connect, Prisma, MySQL, and Tailwind CSS.
+Welcome to Webcraft-Pro, a comprehensive SaaS website builder, project management tool, and dashboard platform built using modern technologies like Next.js 14, Pnpm, Stripe Connect, Prisma, MySQL, and Tailwind CSS.
 This powerful application provides users with an all-in-one solution for creating, managing, and monetizing their web projects efficiently.

 ## Table of Contents